 However, there is often a wrong assumption that without requiring and obtaining formal consent, the processing of personal data is doomed.

 The U.K. Information Commissioner’s Office suggests in its guidelines on consent to carefully evaluate the most appropriate lawful basis of processing that reflects the true nature of the relationship between the organization with the individual and the purpose of the processing.

-Outside these exceptions, data processing limited to purposes deemed reasonable and appropriate such as commercial interests, individual interests or societal benefits, with minimal privacy impact could be exempt of formal consent.
+Outside of these exceptions, data processing limited to purposes deemed reasonable and appropriate such as commercial interests, individual interests or societal benefits with minimal privacy impact could be exempt from formal consent.
 The individual will always retain the right to object to the processing of any personal data at any time, subject to legal or contractual restrictions.

 Privacy impact assessments or data protection impact assessments under the EU GDPR, before the collection of personal data, will have a key role.
 If the PIA identifies risks or high risks, based on the specific context and circumstances, the organization will need to request consent.